swizzle42/solstice/README.md

 ### Notes:

 This image ships with dms and niri.
-To maintain compatibility with Plasma, the dms systemd service isn't used.
-Instead, dms is started with niri in niri's configuration files.
-For more information, see the [dms docs](https://danklinux.com/docs/dankmaterialshell/compositors#niri-configuration).
+To maintain compatibility with Plasma, the default dms systemd service isn't used.
+Instead, the dms systemd service is linked with the niri service to ensure better compatability with the KDE session.
+For more information, see the [dms docs](https://danklinux.com/docs/dankmaterialshell/compositors#niri-configuration)

 ## Installation